jesusgraterol/certificates/README.md

 ### Writing Functions in Python *~4 hours*

 You've done your analysis, built your report, and trained a model.
 What's next?
-Well, if you want to deploy your model into production...
+Well, if you want to deploy your model into production ...
 [View Course](https://www.datacamp.com/completed/statement-of-accomplishment/course/920e6860f5e466c637a2e069c9d04669e4d87bc0)

 ![Certificate](assets/datacamp/writing-functions-in-python.png)